Occam's Razor Saved my Health Care

 Since it was my word against a manager, I was placed on probation that was administered by John and the mediator.
 The mediator didn't know technology so John assigned me difficult and unnecessary tasks to perform.
 Someone who had gone through this before knew this tactic.
 They make you quit your job so they don't have to fire you.

 I asked for a meeting with the agency chief and that was granted.
 After I told my story he said that John was a valuable asset to the agency who had done a lot to get IT up-to-speed, while I was a recent new hire.
 I left quite depressed.
 I did think about quitting.

 I was sitting at my desk thinking “All other things being equal, a manager has the advantage.
 Is there some way to neutralize that advantage?”
 Then the light went on.
 I went to the mediator's office and said, “Occam's Razor.”

 I said, “You know, the Jodie Foster movie, Contact.
 All other things being equal the simplest explanation is the correct one.
 Occam's Razor.”

-She nodded.
+She smiled and nodded.
 She remembered this part of the movie!
 I continued, “What's the more likely explanation?

 a) Ed, who treasures his government-provided health insurance above all else, refused to do what his manager asked, or

-b) John told Ed that he'd call the vendor to take care of it then forgot.”
+b) John told Ed that he'd call the vendor but forgot.”